Health & Wellness . . . with Jennifer Render

 When cortisol remains constant in the body it can really wreak havoc.
 Anxiety, depression, memory, concentration and sleep problems, as well as weight gain, heart disease and digestive issues are all common complications that can arise when stress levels never level out.
 So what steps can you take to support your adrenals and keep stress at bay?
 Diet, exercise and supplementation are your best bets for keeping your glands in great shape.

-If you are what you eat, then your diet is the first line of defense for maintaining healthy adrenals.
+you eat, then your diet is the first line of defense for maintaining healthy

 continued . . .